What's Blooming in NYC: DECEMBER

 Most Aerangis species are spiking and/ or budding.
 Most Angraecum species and hybrids are also budding (most notably the famous Angraecum sesquipedale, the “Star of Bethlehem” that blooms in December).

 In the Cattleya Alliance: Brassavola nodosa and its hybrids.
-Encyclia cochleata; Guarianthe skinneri; Cattleya trianae and its hybrids; other Catts including LC Jalapa, LC Sparkle Spot; Sophronitis hybrids; Cattleytonia hybrids; Laelia anceps and other Mexican Laelia species & hybrids.
+Prosthechea (Encyclia) cochleata; Guarianthe skinneri; Cattleya trianae and its hybrids; other Catts including LC Jalapa, LC Sparkle Spot; Sophronitis hybrids; Cattleytonia hybrids; Laelia anceps and other Mexican Laelia species & hybrids.

-Paphiopedilum fairieanum, P. sukhakulii, P. wardii; Paph.
+Paphiopedilum fairieanum, Paph. sukhakulii, Paph. wardii; Paph.
 Maudiae, and Maudiae-type Paph species and hybrids.
 Cool-growing species Paph. insigne and Paph. spicerianum, and complex hybrid Paphs are spiking and budding as well.

 Many orchids bloom all the time or any old time.
 They can be quite welcome in a small collection, especially at times of year when flowers are especially a treat.
 These "everbloomers" definitely include: Cattleytonia Why Not; Encyclia cochleata; Howeara Lava Burst; Masdevallia Marguerite; Neostylis Lou Sneary; Odontocidium (Colmanara) Wildcat; Paph.
-Maudiae; Phalaenopsis equestris; Psychopsis papilio; SLC Pink Doll.
+Maudiae; Phalaenopsis equestris and most mini-multifloral phal hybrids derived from it; Psychopsis papilio; most minicatts, including hybrids like SLC Pink Doll.

 A surprising number of species and hybrids flower in the winter.

-Most Angraecums including A. didieri, A. leonis, A. eburneum, A. sesquipedale, and hybrids, are still blooming.
-Aerangis biloba also should be putting on a show.
+Most Angraecums including Ang. didieri, Ang. leonis, Ang. eburneum, Ang. sesquipedale, and hybrids, are still blooming.
+Aerangis biloba, Aerangis citrata and Aerangis rhodosticta also should be putting on a show.

-Cool-growing Paphiopedilum species such as P. fairieanum and P. sukhakulii, and complex hybrids of the large waxy "bulldog" type are reaching peak bloom, along with many Maudiae-type hybrids.
+Cool-growing Paphiopedilum species such as Paph. fairieanum and Paph. sukhakulii, and complex hybrids of the large waxy "bulldog" type are reaching peak bloom, along with many Maudiae-type hybrids.

 Spring-blooming Phalaenopsis that might have spiked early, in late October, are budded or even blooming.
 Older spikes on multifloral mini Phals may slow down as new spikes are developing.